Unseen Object Instance Segmentation for Robotic Environments: Region Refinement Network

 \subsection{Mask Augmentation}

-In order to train the RRN, we need examples of perturbed instance masks.
-This problem can be seen as a data augmentation task where we augment the ground truth mask into something that resembles an initial mask (after the IMP).
+Recall that the DSN and RRN are trained separately.
+In order to train the RRN, we need examples of perturbed instance masks. \revisiontext{While we could train the RRN with the outputs of the DSN, we found that they are typically too clean on our synthetic dataset and we achieved better results by perturbing the ground truth masks instead.} This problem can be seen as a data augmentation task where we augment the mask into something that resembles an initial mask (after the IMP).
 We detail the different augmentation techniques used below:

 \begin{itemize}

 \item Translation/rotation: We translate the mask by sampling a displacement vector proportionally to the mask size. \removed{from a beta distribution.} Rotation angles are sampled uniformly in $[-10\degree, 10\degree]$.